UKCloud/documentation/articles/migration/migr-sd.md

 ## Pricing and packaging

-Migration to the Cloud is priced per VM plus the storage.
+Migration to the Cloud pricing can be as low as 2.5p.
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## Accreditation and information assurance